ChadsArcade/VMMenu/README.md

 which will create the vmmenu.exe file in the current directory

 Optionally you can install upx and use the compile.bat script in the VMMenu/DOS directory to compile and compress the resulting vmmenu.exe file.
 Note that this batch file will first attempt to copy the source files to the current location before compilation, this is because I tended to house the source on a Linux PC and compile from an XP virtual machine.
-You may with to edit out the file copy commands if you are working directly under XP/DOS.
+You may wish to edit out the file copy commands if you are working directly under XP/DOS.

 ## Launching VMMenu (DOS)